20 things to do in Brisbane under $20

 8. Get your om on

 De-stress after your day at uni or get in the zone for a slow weekend with a cheapish yoga class.
 The student price and mat hire come in just under $20 at most studios.
+The Medibank Feel Good Program at both South Bank and the city also hosts free outdoor yoga in autumn and spring.

 10. Skate up a storm at IceWorld